-These are by far the most common caves – for most people, they’re probably synonymous with caves.
+Solutional caves are some of the most exciting geological features on Earth.
+These are by far the most common caves -- so common that for most people, they're probably synonymous with 'caves' in general.

 Primary or lava caves form at the same time as the rock around them, as a result of volcanic activity.

-The constant action of waves attacks the weaker part of the rocks and in time, starts to erode them.
+The constant, relentless action of waves comes crashing down against walls, creating fissures and "attacking" the weaker part of the rocks and in time, starting to erode them.
 Sand and tiny bits of gravel can also amplify the corrosion.
 A special case of sea caves is called littoral caves, where the waves act on very weak areas, such as faults or bedding plane contacts.
-The waves “speculate” the rock’s weakness and can create a cave much faster.
+The waves "speculate" the rock's weakness and can create a cave much faster.

-They are similar to solutional caves, but it can form much faster.
+They are similar to solutional caves, but they can form much faster because water can dissolve ice much faster than it can dissolve rock.
 Melting ice and flowing water within the glacier can create surprisingly large ice caverns, which are regarded as caves.
-Though they are sometimes referred to as “ice caves,” that term is normally reserved for rocky caves with year-round ice formations inside.
+Though they are sometimes referred to as "ice caves," that term is normally reserved for rocky caves with year-round ice formations inside.